corda/corda/docs/source/api-testing.rst

 Regular Corda nodes automatically register any response flows defined in their installed CorDapps.
 When using a ``MockNetwork``, each ``MockNode`` must manually register any responder flows it wishes to use.

-You register a responder flow as follows:
+Responder flows are registered as follows:

 .. container:: codeset